b-ilya/try-springboot-jigsaw/README.md

 # try-springboot-jigsaw

-###Simple try to use java modules with spring boot.
+###Simple project to try to use java modules with spring boot.